 - All children and their parents have an induction session in which they are shown around the school and supported by a buddy in their class.

-- For children with SEN, a meeting will be held between the SENCOs/ Headteacher and information will be shared about the child’s needs.
+- For children with SEND, a meeting will be held between the SENCOs/ Headteacher and information will be shared about the child’s needs.

 How are classrooms and other areas of the school adapted to meet pupil’s individual needs?